 Hopes, Wishes and Prayers...Oh My

 I sit in my living room with the curtains pulled open, fixated on the burnt orange glow across the horizon as it muddles with the bright blue of the morning sky.
-Having endured many late nights and all-nighters lately…the last six months, I can count on one hand how many times I have been awake to see the vivid colors of a sunrise or hear the little corner of our world come to life.
-Most mornings, as Chris kisses me goodbye before he begins his day, I am barely comatose as I utter, "I love you, " audible in a way only he can understand.
-We are naturally night owls...however, Jayde’s POTS has taken that character trait to an entirely new level.
+Having endured many late nights and all-nighters lately, over the last six months, I can count on one hand how many times I have been awake to see the vivid colors of a sunrise or hear the little corner of our world come to life.
+Most mornings, as Chris kisses me goodbye before he begins his day, I am barely coherent as I utter, "I love you," audible in a way only he can understand.
+We are naturally night owls.
+However, Jayde’s POTS has taken that character trait to an entirely new level.

-As my pillow and plush weighted blanket lull me to sleep in the early morning hours, I clung to the last remaining shreds of denial and hope.
-Hopeful Jayde's test will show she was okay, healthy, not in need of major life-altering surgery.
-The combination of the morning noises of the coffee maker, Chris in the shower, and our fur-babies unbridled excitement over the idea one of their humans are alive and awake jolts me from my sleep.
+As my pillow and plush weighted blanket lulled me to sleep in the early morning hours, I clung to the last remaining shreds of denial and hope.
+Hopeful that Jayde's test will show she is okay, healthy, and not in need of major life-altering surgery.
+The combination of the morning noises of the coffee maker, Chris in the shower, and our fur baby's unbridled excitement over the idea one of their humans is awake jolts me from my sleep.
 I roll over to check for the email I have been waiting on since we saw Jayde's surgeon almost eight days ago.
 I really need to stop leaving my phone on my nightstand, though everyone important to me knows that my cell phone is the best way to reach us in case of an emergency.
 Old habits die hard.

 I decided I might as well make effective use of being up at the crack of dawn.
 I sort through a load of laundry as Chris gives me one final hug before leaving to begin his day.

 Yesterday, Jayde and I had what can only be described as a fantastic day.
 Of course, we had a doctor’s appointment.
-However, we managed to squeeze in six different stops before exhaustion forced us to call it a day.
+However, we managed to squeeze in several different stops before exhaustion forced us to call it a day.
 We pulled into the driveway around 7:15.
-While Jayde sat in the car for two of those six stops, we still had a wonderful outing.
+While Jayde sat in the car for a few of those stops, we still had a wonderful outing.
 Later in the night, she was feeling the effects of our activities.
 Though I was grateful for our time together, I was sad to see the toll it took on her and her health.
-A not so gentle reminder her POTS is relentless.
+It is a not-so-gentle reminder her POTS is relentless.

 We have a meeting with Jayde's principal later today.
-We are enrolling her in our school district's digital academy.
-Meaning she will not attend a brick-and-mortar school her junior year.
-All her classes will be online.
+We are enrolling her full-time in our school district's digital academy.
+Up until now she had done a blended curriculum, but she has been unable to attend school for over three months.
+All of her classes will now be online.
 Life is rapidly changing in ways we never imagined.

 I am now lying in bed, attempting to steal a few more hours of sleep before our meeting.
 However, the knowledge of Jayde's test results is making that mission nearly impossible, as my mind continues to race and wonder.
 I do not believe even a Hollywood makeup artist could cover the black circles under my eyes or hide the visible effects from the past few years.

-After my ulcer diagnosis, I explained to Jayde, while she and her health are my number one priority, I need to take some time to take care of myself, so I can take care of her.
+After my ulcer diagnosis, I explained to Jayde that while she and her health are my number one priority, I need to take some time to take care of myself so I can take care of her.
 Naturally, she understands.
 I just wish I had before I set my controls on autopilot.
 My PCP has attempted to convince me I need anxiety medication.
 I entertain the fact she may be right.
-Though I do not believe one little pill can eradicate the stress in my life, magically correcting all that is wrong in my world...magically healing my daughter and giving her back the years she has already lost.
+However, I do not believe one little pill can eradicate the stress in my life, magically correcting all that is wrong in my world.
+Magically healing my daughter and giving her back the years she has already lost.
 I believe my doctor's medication is a band-aid, and band-aids do not heal the woundsthey only conceal what is wrong.

 It is quite common to have POTS and no other illnesses.
 However, there are roughly twenty-five other rare and obscure illnesses, and if you have one of these, you will almost certainly have POTS.

-I come to the realization Jayde’s POTS has been a band-aid, masking other illnesses...making them invisible to even the trained eye.
+I come to the realization Jayde’s POTS has been a band-aid, masking her other illnesses.
+Making them invisible to even the trained eye.
 We have only begun to pull back her band-aid.
 At this point, I can only hope and pray what we have discovered is all there is to find.
-Jayde is my miracle...my wish.
+Jayde is my miracle.
+My wish.
 Now nestled in my bed on the verge of sleep, I send another wish up to God and out into the universe for her to experience a miracle of her owna cure.

 Comments